Staff

 Beethoven

-Beethoven, a goofy seven-year-old Standard Poodle, was born at the Guide Dog Foundation for the Blind, where he trained to be a guide dog.
+Beethoven, a goofy eleven-year-old Standard Poodle, was born at the Guide Dog Foundation for the Blind, where he trained to be a guide dog.
 Just after his second birthday, Beethoven met Penn Street, and they began their journey as a team.
 Beethoven loves to travel, swim in waterfalls, hike tall mountains, and explore cities around the world with Penn.
 His impressive career has landed him star spotlights in newspapers, magazines, and newscasts.
-His new favorite pastime is curling up under Penn’s desk at the Aftersight office
+His new favorite pastime is curling up under Penn’s desk at the Aftersight office, making sure the USPS deliveries are done correctly, and offer ups love to whomever and wherever is needed.

 Board of Directors